Free Agents | Federal News Network

 MILWAUKEE (4) — Brett Anderson, lhp; Ryan Braun, of; Jedd Gyorko, 3b; Eric Sogard, 2b.

-PHILADELPHIA (9) — José Álvarez, lhp; p-Jake Arrieta, rhp; Jay Bruce, of; Didi Gregorius, ss; Tommy Hunter, rhp; David Phelps, rhp; J.T.
+PHILADELPHIA (9) — José Álvarez, lhp; p-Jake Arrieta, rhp; Jay Bruce, of; Didi Gregorius, ss; Tommy Hunter, rhp; David Phelps, rhp; q-J.T.
 Realmuto, c; David Robertson, rhp; Brandon Workman, rhp.

 PITTSBURGH (3) — Chris Archer, rhp; Derek Holland, lhp; Keone Kela, rhp.